nerfstudio-project/nerfstudio/docs/quickstart/custom_dataset.md

 ## Polycam Capture

 Nerfstudio can also be trained directly from captures from the [Polycam app](https://poly.cam//).
 This avoids the need to use COLMAP.
+Polycam's poses are globally optimized which make them more robust to drift (an issue with ARKit or SLAM methods).

+To get the best results, try to reduce motion blur as much as possible and try to view the target from as many viewpoinrts as possible.
+Polycam recommends having good lighting and moving the camera slowly if using auto mode.
+Or, even better, use the manual shutter mode to capture less blurry images.

 :::{admonition} Note
 :class: info